w0whitaker/dev/content/posts/notes-for-fetch.md

 - Both of which I found by way of [11tybundle.dev](11tybundle.dev), which is always a good place to start.

 - And of course, the [docs](https://www.11ty.dev/docs/).
-In particular, this [quicktip](https://www.11ty.dev/docs/quicktips/cache-api-requests/).
+In particular: {% longUrl "https://www.11ty.dev/docs/quicktips/cache-api-requests/" %}.

 The following tools were used in this project:
 - [raindrop.io](https://raindrop.io)